jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 - Add spawn area decal

-- Sprite animation prefab
-	- Iterate through a list of frames, repeating

 # Hotdog Conveyor
 - Issue a score token if success (Set up event on BaseScene)
 	- Issue a positive flash on the monitor